 - Any other type of housing for older adults

-Here are five questions you should ask when searching for your next home.
+Here are eight questions you should ask when searching for your next home.

 #1: Does Your Facility Have an Anti-Discrimination Policy?